IsacKun220/com1001/code/README.md

 If you've not already, you'll need to setup a Project on Codio.
 Go to https://codio.com and click the "Sign In" link.
-If you don't already have a password, click the "Lost your password?" link and enter your university email address (ok, so you didn't lose it, you never had one in the first place &mdash;
-but this is how to get one).
+If you don't already have a password, click the "Lost your password?" link and enter your university email address (ok, so you didn't lose it, you never had one in the first place — but this is how to get one).

 Once signed in, click the "My Projects" link under the "BUILD" in the sidebar,